 Bordoni, Sylvia.
 "Introduction."
 The Corinna of England, and a Heroine in the Shade; a Modern Romance, edited by Sylvia Bordoni, Pickering and Chatto, 2008, pp. vii–xvii.

 Daut, Marlene L. Tropics of Haiti: Race and the Literary History of the Haitian Revolution in the Atlantic World, 1789-1865.
-Liverpool University Press, 2015.
+Liverpool UP, 2015.

 Fielder, Brigitte.
 Relative Races: Genealogies of Interracial Kinship in Nineteenth-Century America.
-Duke University Press, 2020.
+Duke UP, 2020.

 Reed, Jennifer.
 "Moving Fortunes: Caribbean Women’s Marriage, Mobility, and Money in the Novel of Sentiment."
 Eighteenth-Century Fiction, vol. 31, no. 3, Mar.
 2019, pp. 509–28.

 Vareschi, Mark.
 Everywhere and Nowhere: Anonymity and Mediation in Eighteenth-Century Britain.
-University of Minnesota Press, 2018.
+U of Minnesota P, 2018.

 This podcast draws on research supported by the Social Sciences and Humanities Research Council.